 Junior forward/center Travis Watson opened the season with back-to-back double-doubles to increase his career total to 23.
 Watson tallied 11 points and 13 rebounds against Wagner (Nov.
 16), and 14 points and 13 rebounds versus East Tennessee State (Nov.
 18).
-With 23 career double-doubles, Watson is just one behind Maryland's Lonny Baxter as the ACC's active leader in career double-doubles.
+With 23 career double-doubles, Watson is three behind Maryland's Lonny Baxter who is the ACC's active leader in career double-doubles with 26.
 Watson is also eighth all-time at UVa with his 23 career double-doubles.
 Watson led the ACC a year ago with 13 double-doubles.